Our "terms of business" is comprehensive - but it is aimed to protect you as a consumer and us as an insurance broker.

 As such, it is always crucial that you always provide us with accurate information when you apply for a policy as failing to do so may result in it being void.

 In this Terms of Business, the following words shall have the following meanings:

 - “We, Us, Our, Ourselves” means the company known as Hammond Professional Indemnity Consultants Ltd.

 - “I, You, Your, Yourself” means the party to these Terms other Hammond Professional Indemnity Consultants Ltd.

-- “Services” means the services and/or work to be performed by Us for You.
+- “Services” means the services and, or work to be performed by Us for You.

-We are permitted to arrange, advise on, deal as an agent of Insurers and assist in Claims handling with respect to non-investment Insurance policies.
-You can check these details on the FCA's Register by visiting the FCA's website https://www.fca.org.uk/register or by contacting the FCA on 0800 111 6768 (freephone) or 0300 500 8082 from the UK.
+We are permitted to arrange, advise on, and deal, as an agent of Insurers and assist in Claims handling concerning non-investment Insurance policies.
+You can check these details on the FCA's Register by visiting the FCA's website www.fca.org.uk/register or by contacting the FCA on 0800 111 6768 (freephone) or 0300 500 8082 from the UK.